Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Remove-AzureADMSPermissionGrantConditionSet.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

+## NOTES

+See the [migration guide for Remove-AzureADMSPermissionGrantConditionSet](./migrate/Remove-AzureADMSPermissionGrantConditionSet.md) to the Microsoft Graph PowerShell.

 ## INPUTS

 ### string